 Board and Board Committee meetings are scheduled prior to the start of each financial year in consultation with the Directors.
 The Constitution of the Manager (Constitution) permits the Directors to participate in Board and Board Committee meetings via audio or video conference.
 If a Director is unable to attend a Board or Board Committee meeting, he or she may provide his or her comments to the Chairman or the relevant Board Committee chairman ahead of the meeting and these comments are taken into consideration in the deliberations.
 The Board and Board Committees may also make decisions by way of written resolutions.

 In addition to scheduled meetings, the Board may also hold ad hoc meetings as required by business imperatives.
-The Directors (excluding the CEO) also meet from time to time without the presence of Management.
+The non-executive Directors, led by the independent Chairman or other independent Director as appropriate, also meet regularly without the presence of Management.
+The chairman of such meetings provides feedback to the Board and/or Management as appropriate.
+In FY 2022, the non-executive Directors, led by the independent Chairman, met once without the presence of Management.